 In the US it’s now available at about $35 a month with a 24-month contract through carriers.
 Verizon, AT&T, Sprint and T-Mobile are all selling the new phone on-contract.
 It launched on Friday, April 21.

-The SIM-free Samsung Galaxy S8 UK price is £779.99, or you can get it on-contract through a carrier for £45-£50 a month with £0 cost upfront.
+The SIM-free Samsung Galaxy S8 UK price was £779.99 at launch but it's now down to around £680 from some retailers.
+Either that or you can get it on-contract through a carrier for £45-£50 a month with £0 cost upfront.
 In Australia it tops out at AU$1,349.
-It launched on April 28 in both regions.
+It launched on April 28 in both regions

 - ‘Infinity Display’ maximizes the nearly bezel-less screen